-If you Google encoder, you'll get a vast and confusing array of responses.
+If you search "encoder," you'll get a vast and confusing array of responses.
 For our purposes, encoders are used in machinery for motion feedback and motion control.
 Encoders are found in machinery in all industries.
 You'll find encoders used in cut-to-length applications, plotters, robotics, packaging, conveying, automation, sorting, filling, imaging, and many, many more.
 You may have never noticed them, but they are there.
 In this blog post and video, we will give you a very basic introduction into what an encoder is, and what it does.

 Simply put, an encoder is a sensing device that provides feedback.
 Encoders convert motion to an electrical signal that can be read by some type of control device in a motion control system, such as a counter or PLC.
 The encoder sends a feedback signal that can be used to determine position, count, speed, or direction.
 A control device can use this information to send a command for a particular function.
 For example: